nginxinc/nginx-controller-lab/docs/class1/module2/lab5.rst

       :width: 700

    ..
 NOTE::
-      If the port 8080 is not defined an error will be returned ``ListenIP 10.1.20.213 on Port 80 conflicts with an existing gateway``.
+      If the port in the URI is not defined as 8080 the error ``ListenIP 10.1.20.213 on Port 80 conflicts with an existing gateway``.
-      This happens because other Gateways associated with the same instance are listening on all IP Addresses because the Listen IP was not defined.
+      This conflict message occurs if the port if not unique because there are other Gateways associated with the same NGINX Plus instance listening for HTTP or HTTPS traffic on port 80 and 443 respectively.
+      If a Listen IP is not defined then all IPs will be used for a Gateway.

 #.
 Under the **Workload Groups** dialogue, fill out the form.